Sunday, November 20, 2016

 Boring old asteroids again?

-However, we're not alone!
-Beware of aliens who frequently rear their ugly heads and should be killed quickly to reveal a range of nifty power-ups - such as a double shot or the impressive Ripstar.
-Hmm, this is sounding pretty cool.
+I hope so because this is frantic, and we're not alone as aliens frequently rear their ugly heads!
+These should be killed quickly to reveal a range of nifty power-ups - such as a double shot or the impressive Ripstar.

 Who ya gonna be?
 Quite the selection for different gamers.